NEW YORK STATE MIDDLE SCHOOL OFFICERS

 Dr. John Christie is principal at Dayton Avenue School in Manorville, NY.
 For the past several years he has worked to implement developmentally responsive middle-level program components with faculty and staff.
 He has conducted research on NCLB, High-Stakes Assessment and the impact both have on Middle School.
 He has also published and presented research on Advisory and the Essential Elements: School to Watch program.
 He holds an earned Doctorate from Dowling College in Educational Administration, Leadership, and Technology.
 Prior to Christie's role as secretary, he served as the Region 8 Direction for the association.

-Since 2012, Scott Singer has been an Assistant Principal at Maple Avenue Middle School in the Saratoga Springs City School District.
+Since 2002, Mr. Scott Francis Singer has served many roles at Maple Avenue Middle School in the Saratoga Springs City School District; Building Principal, Assistant Principal, Special Education teacher, Social Studies Department Chair, and Social Studies teacher.
 He also has experience as an grade 9 Assistant Principal at Saratoga Springs High School.
-Prior to becoming an Assistant Principal, he was a Special Education teacher, as well as, Social Studies Department Chair at Maple Avenue Middle School.
-Scott is currently on the planning committee for the 2017 NYSMSA Conference at Maple Avenue MS in Saratoga Springs, NY.
-He’s been a member of the NYSMSA Board of Directors since 2011.
+Scott was on the planning committee for the 2007, 2011, and 2017 NYSMSA Conference at Maple Avenue MS. He’s been a member of the NYSMSA Board of Directors since 2011.

 Director of Research and Technology: Jeff Craig